jeffreyF1/Cache-Simulator/README.md

 ![](https://i.imgur.com/T83obw3.png)

 ### memory-dump
 To dump the memory to a file, the user should enter the command "memory-dump" with no additional parameters.
-This will output the current state of the memory to a file named ram.txt.
+This will output the current state of the memory to a file named ram.txt in the working directory.
 It will also output the contents of ram.txt to the console, like so (truncated as output is very long):

 ![](https://i.imgur.com/keS1xMx.png)

+### quit
+Finally, should the user wish to exit the Cache Simulator, they need only enter the command "quit".
+This will immediately fully exit the program.